The Complete Guide for American Companies Expanding to Canada

 Should you consider Canada over the US?

-President Donald Trump signed an executive order in late April “temporarily suspending immigration into the United States.”
-And while that EO was mostly toothless, it did create significant delays in the issuance of US green cards for many people outside the US Additionally, across the globe, US consulates and embassies have stopped almost all visa processing.
+Recent policy changes have caused significant delays in the issuance of US green cards for many people outside the US.
+Additionally, US consulates and embassies have stopped almost all visa processing.

-Throughout this COVID crisis, it seems that a debate between the US and Canadian immigration systems has been rekindled.
-In years past, the US was often the winner, but it seems that now, in terms of commitment to continued immigration growth and flexibility — Canada is coming out on top.
+Throughout this period, a debate between the US and Canadian immigration systems has been rekindled.
+In terms of commitment to continued immigration growth and flexibility, Canada is currently coming out on top.

 If you’re a US employer, Syndesus can walk you through the logistics of hiring a remote worker in Canada.
 Relying on Syndesus to hire Canadian talent is actually easier, cheaper, and faster than bringing a foreign national into the US on an H-1B or even a TN visa.